"I find your little game amusing. Checkmate."

 "Who is it?" you ask sharply.

 There is a pause.
 "It's the police.
-We need to talk to the young woman with you...about your missing bikes."
+We need to talk to the young woman staying with you.
+It's about your missing bikes."

 The door swings open and a cylindrical object flies inside.
-The next thing you know it seems like a supernova of light and sound has gone off in your head.
-You stagger, clutching at your eyes and ears, and realize you cannot even hear your own screams over the thunder.
-Someone seizes your gun and twists it from your hands.
-Then a second supernova goes off at the back of your skull and everything goes dark.
+The next thing you know a supernova of light and sound is going off in your head.
+You stagger, clutching at your eyes and ears.
+You cannot even hear your own screams over the thunder.
+Someone seizes your gun and twists it out of your hands.
+A second supernova goes off at the back of your skull.
+Everything goes dark.

-When you wake up you are lying facedown in a what seems to be a high school locker room, your hands tied behind your back and your ankles bound.
+When you wake up, you are lying face down in a high school locker room.
+Your hands are tied behind your back and your ankles are bound.
 There is a continual throbbing at the back of your head.
 You look around.

 The ISTP and your second in command are lying nearby, similarly trussed.
 The ENFJ is nowhere to be seen.
-In the distance you can hear a familiar eerie moaning.
-The hair on the back of your neck rises.
-A thought--a bizarre, unthinkable thought--begins to worm its way up through your consciousness.
+In the distance you can hear the familiar hungry moaning of zombies.
+A thought—a bizarre, unthinkable thought—begins to worm its way through your consciousness.

 "Flashbang," the ISTP says, squinting at you.
 "Dirty cops."